slundi/RatioUp/README.md

 # RatiouUp

-Tool to fake upload on your torrents
+Tool to fake upload on your torrents.

 ## Features
 * WebUI